 What this means for LAVC students:

-- If you stay in a course past the "no penalty" withdrawal date and then drop it or are excluded, you receive a grade of "W" and you have used up one of your three attempts.
+- If you stay in a course past the "no penalty" withdrawal date and then drop it or are excluded, you receive a "W" and you have used up one of your three attempts.

 - When you have made three attempts at a class, with any combination of W, D, or F grades, you will not be able to register for the class again.
 You would have to try to take the class again at a college outside the Los Angeles Community College District.

 - You may petition for one more try citing "extenuating circumstances;" however, for the most part the only extenuating circumstances that will work are military deployment or natural disaster.

 - If your registration is blocked because of this rule, getting an add permit will not help.